antony-a-n/multi-tier-wordpress-deployment-with-terraform/README.md

 Also we are setting up a few **outputs** of vpc-module such as VPC id,NATGW id, public and private subnets ids for later use such as deploying  instances whithin the VPC and the security group associations.

-We keep our web server/front-end in a public subnet and our database/backend server in a different public subnet within the VPC.
+We keep our web server/front-end in a public subnet and our database/backend server in a different private subnet within the VPC.
 And ssh access to these resources is only enabled from the bastion server and it is also located in a separate public subnet within the VPC.
 Internet access to the whole VPC is through **IGW** and **NATGW**.
-Internet access to private subnets is enabled via a NAT gateway.
+Internet access to private subnets is enabled via the NAT gateway.

 We are setting the **NAT gateway** as a optional feature which used for internet traffic in the priavte subnets.
 If you don't need a NAT gateway in your infra you can set the variable **enable_nat_gateway** as **false**.
 If you set the value to false the **elastic IP**(EIP), which required for the NAT gateway won't be created and your infra will be launched without a NAT gateway, still the private subnets will be associated with the private route table.By default the value of enable_nat_gateway is set to **true**.